sigcsets/sigcse_website/events/iticse/index.md

 ### Get Involved: Proposing an ITiCSE Location

-The ITiCSE Steering Committee would like to hearing from computing faculty interested in hosting an ITiCSE conference at their institution or those interested in serving as program chairs.
-[Here is the call for Expressing Interest in the leadership for 2022.]({{"/files/documents/pdfs/Call%20for%20Expressions%20of%20Interest%20to%20Host%20ITiCSE%202021.pdf" | absolute_url}})
+The ITiCSE Steering Committee would like to hear from computing faculty interested in hosting an ITiCSE conference at their institution or those interested in serving as program chairs.
+[Here is the call for Expressing Interest in the leadership for future ITiCSE.](interesthosting.html)

 For further information about hosting ITiCSE, [here are some guidelines](iticse/host.html).